 Women who are poor, young, migrant, indigenous, from an ethnic minority, as well as domestic workers, sex workers and those who have been trafficked are most at risk.

 Domestic violence is the most prevalent form of abuse suffered by women.

 Gender-based violence at work

-Reported abuses faced by women at work range from sexual, physical and psychological harrassment, bullying by managers and supervisors, body searches, beatings, forced pregnancy tests, dismissal of pregnant women and violations of sexual and reproductive health and rights.
+Abuses faced by women at work range from sexual, physical and psychological harassment, bullying by managers and supervisors, body searches, beatings, forced pregnancy tests, dismissal of pregnant women and violations of sexual and reproductive health and rights.

-Appalling neglect of workplace safety standards, along with pressure to work long hours in toxic conditions, cause physical and psychological harm, injury and even death to many women.
-A stark example was the Rana Plaza factory collapse in Bangladesh in 2013, in which over 1,100 women lost their lives.
+Appalling neglect of workplace safety standards, along with pressure to work long hours in toxic conditions, cause physical and psychological harm, injury and even death.

 Women workers courageously seek ways to come together to challenge work-based violence and exploitation.
 However, they are frequently met with threats and further violence by employers.